 Lifting Medicare's Annual Limits On Physical Therapy Helps Ease Patients' Pain

 Physical therapy helps Leon Beers get out of bed in the morning and maneuver around his home using his walker.
-Occupational therapy strengthens the 73-year-old man's throat muscles so that he can communicate and swallow food, says his sister Karen Morse.
+Occupational therapy strengthens the 73-year-old man's throat muscles so that he can communicate and swallow food, says his sister, Karen Morse.
 But in mid-January, his home health care agency told Morse it could no longer provide these services because he had used all his therapy benefits allowed under Medicare for the year.

 Beers, a retired railroad engineer who lives outside Sacramento, Calif., has a form of Parkinson's disease.
 The treatments help slow his condition's destructive progress and "he will need it for the rest of his life," Morse says.